 Beecraigs Country Park

 Nestled high in the Bathgate Hills near the historic town of Linlithgow, Beecraigs Country Park is the perfect day out for the whole family to explore Scotland’s natural bounty!
 The park boasts a variety of outdoor experiences from mountain biking to taking a stroll around the park’s loch and waymarked trails for those who want to take things at an easier pace.
-Before visiting the park we recommend that you read the safety guidelines.

 While on your visit, you can: